 A balanced and lively expression of Pinot Noir from the Marlborough region.

-The Pinot Noir fruit was all de-stemmed before being gravity fed into the open topped fermentation vessels.
-The grape skins were gently plunged with an average of 18 days skin contact.
+The Pinot Noir fruit was gravity-fed into the open topped fermentation tanks, with 7% whole-bunch inclusion.
+The skins were gently plunged, with an average of 16 days’ skin contact.
 After fermentation the wines were matured in French oak for 11 months, of which 35% was new.